cpp-que-son-excepciones

 • It can be caught by a try-catch block

-• If it is not caught, it goes up to the function that invoked the one that generated the error
+• If it is not caught, it passes to the function that called the one that generated the error

-If there is no try-catch block that captures the exception, it goes “up”.
-If no one handles it, the exception will reach the main function (the normal behavior is that the program ends abruptly).
+If there is no try-catch block to catch the exception, it “goes up”.
+If no one handles it, the exception will reach the main function (normally the program terminates abruptly).

-Exceptions in C++ are thrown using objects, which can be of any type, although it is common to throw objects of specific types. (such as std::runtime_error or std::logic_error).
+Exceptions in C++ are thrown using objects, which can be of any type, although it is common to throw objects of specific types (like std::runtime_error or std::logic_error).

 Throwing an exception